certifaction/hinsign-cli/README.md

 Generate a signed E-Prescription QR code from a valid input JSON document in the body.
 The available output formats are the following:

 * a QR Code image binary data in PNG format, or
-* the signed QR Code data as string
+* the signed QR Code data as json string

 **Authenticated**<br>
 Yes